JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 ```

-## Updating a Custom User Claim
+## Updating a User Claim

 To update the configuration, follow the steps below.

-1. Get the [existing custom user claim](#get-attribute-by-inum) and store it into a file for editing.
+1. Get the [user claim](#get-attribute-by-inum) and store it into a file for editing.
-The following command will retrieve the existing custom user claim in the schema file.
+The following command will retrieve the existing user claim in the required schema file.
   ```bash title="command"
    jans cli -no-color --operation-id get-attributes-by-inum \
    --url-suffix inum:bc50c4c4-64c8-45b3-9f38-e8527ddbf833  \
    > /tmp/update-claim.json
   ```
-2. Edit and update the desired configuration values in the file while keeping other properties
-and values unchanged.
+2. Update values as desired.
 Updates must adhere to the `JansAttribute` schema as mentioned [here](#using-command-line).
-3. We have changed in `status` only the `active` to `inactive`.
-Use the updated file to send the update to the Janssen Server using the command below.
+3. Use the updated file to send the update to the Janssen Server using the command below.
 ```bash title="Command"
 jans cli --operation-id put-attributes --data /tmp/update-claim.json
 ```
 Upon successful execution of the update, the Janssen Server responds with updated configuration.

-## Get Custom User Claim by `inum`
+## Get User Claim by `inum`

-With the `get-attributes-by-inum` operation-id, we can get any specific custom user claim matched with `Inum`.
+With the `get-attributes-by-inum` operation-id, we can get any specific user claim matched with `Inum`.
 If we know the `inum`, we can use the below command:

 ```bash title="Command"
 jans cli --operation-id get-attributes-by-inum \